raulsammelselg/raulsammelselg/CurriculumVitae.md

 # Raul Sammelselg

 Tallinn, Estonia
+Phone: +37258273749

-Email: raul.sammelselg+CV@gmail.com
+Email: raul.sammelselg@gmail.com

 ## Summary

 I am Raul, born and raised in Estonia, currently living in Tallinn.
-I learned programming briefly at school and liked it so much I started learning more of it on my own, finally after graduating landing a job as developer/programmer in a company with a good team.
-The team wasn't as experienced as I had hoped, so I started working/learning from the job and tasks handed to me.
-I have learned a lot from the job and I am still learning.
-I desire to advance in my life, take on new challanges, learn from different kinds of people who have different perspectives.
-I am a fast learner and I am not afraid to ask questions, also a good team player and can work alone if needed.
-I am looking for a position where I am able to expand my knowledge and expertise, and contribute to the success of the company and my coworkers.
+I learned programming briefly at school and liked it so much I started learning more of it on my own, finally after graduating landing a job as developer/programmer in a company with a good team. the team wasn't as experienced as I had hoped, so I started working/learning from the job and tasks handed to me.
+I have learned a lot from the job and I am still learning, but I feel like I need a change of pace and a new environment to learn from.
+I am a fast learner and I am not afraid to ask questions, I am also a good team player and I can work alone if needed.
+I am looking for a job where I can learn and grow as a developer/programmer.

 I would consider my strengths to be:

-- Fast learner, able to learn new things quickly and independently
+- Fast learner
 - Team player, willing to help others and teach
 - Good at teaching others
-- Problem solving skills
+- Problem solving
-- Finding solutions to complex problems
+- Finding solutions

-My weaknesses:

-- I am not good with git messages and naming things
+## Objective

+Seeking a challenging IT position where I can utilize my skills and experience to contribute to the success of the company, as well as improve my knowledge and expanding my expertise.

 ## Education